+July 18 Randolph's Draft

+Resolution

+"the jurisdiction "The jurisdiction of the supreme tribunal shall

+of the national extend

+Judiciary shall 1 to all cases, arising under laws passed by the

+extend to cases general (Legislature)

+arising under 2. to impeachments of officers, and

 laws passed by 3. to such other cases, as the national

-the general l legislature may assign, as involving the
+the general legislature may assign, as involving the

 Legislature, and national peace and harmony,

 to such other in the collection of the revenue

 questions as in disputes between citizens

 involve the of different states

 National peace in disputes between a State & a Citizen or

 and Citizens of another State

-harmony." in disputes between different
+harmony."142 in disputes between different

 states; and

 in disputes, in which subjects or citi-

 zens of other countries are concerned

 (& in Cases of Admiralty Jurisdn)

 But this supreme jurisdiction shall be

-appellate only, except in <cases impeachmt.<="" of="" th=""></cases>
+appellate only, except in <cases impeachmt.<="" of="" td=""></cases>

 &(in)> those instances, in which the legislature

 shall make it original. and the legislature shall

 organize it"

--

-Since the Committee of Detail's task was to implement the resolutions approved by the Convention, and two resolutions introduced by Randolph himself extended federal jurisdiction to "questions involving national peace and harmony," it seems unlikely that Randolph intended to make a substantive change in federal jurisdiction when he replaced "questions" in the July 18 Resolution with "cases" in his draft for the Committee of Detail.
-It seems far more likely that, like his fellow Committee of Detail member James Wilson, Randolph considered he could construct a phrase
+Since the Committee of Detail's task was to implement the resolutions approved by the Convention, and two resolutions introduced by Randolph himself extended federal jurisdiction to "questions involving national peace and harmony," 144 it seems unlikely that Randolph intended to make a substantive change in federal jurisdiction when he replaced "questions" in the July 18 Resolution with "cases" in his draft for the Committee of Detail.
+It seems far more likely that, like his fellow Committee of Detail member James Wilson, Randolph considered he could construct a phrase beginning with either "cases" or "questions" to refer to the same concept of federal jurisdiction.

-145. Id. at 146-47 (emphasis added) (pattern of indentation in original).
+143. Id. at 146-47 (emphasis added) (pattern of indentation in original).

-146. See supra notes 61-66 and accompanying text (discussing Resolution 9 of the Virginia Plan introduced May 29, 1787); supra note 135 and accompanying text (discussing the resolution introduced June 13, 1787).
+144. See supra notes 59-64 and accompanying text (discussing Resolution 9 of the Virginia Plan introduced May 29, 1787); supra note 133 and accompanying text (discussing the resolution introduced June 13, 1787).